BobertRobbins/JS8msg/README.md

   JS8msg > HtmlTemplates (holds HTML templates for displaying a form on the web browser)<br>
   JS8msg > Tmp (temporary file storage)<br>
 <br>
-Quick Guide for first time installation in Linux:
+Quick Guide for first time installation in Linux:<br>
   Download the zipfile from https://github.com/tkocou/JS8msg.
 Unzip the file in your home directory.
 Open a terminal window and type in:<br>
     cd JS8msg<br>
     ./Bin/js8msg.py<br>
   The program will automatically create missing directories as well as set up a clickable desktop icon.
   Since the configuration file has not been created yet, just click on "Cancel" and then the Quit button.
 Afterwards, just click on the desktop icon to start JS8msg.
 <br><br>
-Quick Guide for first time installation in Windows 10:
+Quick Guide for first time installation in Windows 10:<br>
   Download the <b>JS8msg.exe</b> file from  https://github.com/tkocou/JS8msg
   Copy the <b>JS8msg.exe file</b> to your home directory and execute it.
 The program will build the <b>"Doc, Config, Local, Messages, HtmlTemplates and Tmp"</b> directories and the needed files before starting the main program.